Mohammed-Alrawaf/System-Architecture-Dojo/Scenarioes/Hyperautomation-and-RPA/02-Tech-Blueprint.md

 ## 1. Architectural Patterns
 This solution utilizes three core enterprise architecture patterns to ensure system resilience and performance:
-1. **Asynchronous Polling:** Bridges the fast API Gateway with the slow backend UI automation process.
+1. **Asynchronous Request-Reply (Polling):** Bridges the fast API Gateway with the slow backend UI automation process.
 2. **State Management:** Decouples the API from the RPA infrastructure.
 APIs read strictly from an SQL state table, preventing read-heavy polling from crashing the bot servers.
-3. **Claim Check Pattern (Payload Offloading):** Massive scraped reports are stored in Cloud Blob Storage, returning only a lightweight reference URL to the client to prevent database bloat and API memory exhaustion.
+3. **Idempotency:** Caches the initial request to ensure that duplicate client calls do not trigger duplicate RPA bots.

 ## 2. Sequence Diagram